contour-terminal/contour/docs/configuration/profiles.md

 :octicons-horizontal-rule-16: ==lines== This option specifies the number of lines to be displayed in the terminal window.
 In the provided example, the value is set to 25. <br/>

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `history`
-`history`: configuration allows you to customize the behavior and settings related to the terminal's history, including the number of preserved lines, auto-scrolling, and scroll events.
+configuration allows you to customize the behavior and settings related to the terminal's history, including the number of preserved lines, auto-scrolling, and scroll events.
 ``` yaml
 profiles:
   profile_name: